epicurithmetic/cryptography/README.md

 #### What is in this repository

 This repository contains the code I have written to solve the problems on the Cryptopals website.
-For the most part I have tried to not use any packages/modules/libraries on top of the Python language.
+For the most part I have tried (for what ever reason I had at the time) to not use any packages/modules/libraries on top of the Python language.
 I try to implement all of the protocols and the mathematics needed for them myself; the primary goal is learning to code and learning cryptography, speed and efficiency are not the primary goal *at the moment*.

 This repository now contains the code I used when teaching a first course on Number Theory and Cryptography at the ANU in 2019.
 This can be found in the file "ntteachingcode.py".
-This file contains code relating to things like: solving Diophantine equations; finding greatest common divisors; encryption with some basic ciphers; primality tests; and many more number theory related topics.
+This file contains code relating to things like: solving Diophantine equations; finding greatest common divisors; encryption/decryption (and some breaks) with some basic ciphers; primality tests; and many more number theory related topics.

 ---